-Using human embryonic stem cells, ViaCyte has developed a technology to replace beta cells along with a device for delivering this new therapy.
+Using human embryonic stem cells as starting material, ViaCyte has developed the technology to replace beta cells, along with medical devices for delivering this new therapy.

 Our technology has the potential to free people with insulin-requiring diabetes from painful and frequent insulin injections, strict diet regimens, constant blood sugar monitoring, and serious chronic health conditions associated with the disease.

 Engineering a Cell Replacement Therapy

 Beta cell loss is a primary pathogenesis of type 1 diabetes, making the disease an ideal candidate for cell replacement therapy.

 Human cadaver islets, which contain beta cells, have been successfully transplanted into patients with diabetes by other researchers, proving that cell replacement can work.
 However, this approach is not broadly applicable because there are insufficient donations of cadaver islets and patients with transplants require chronic immune suppression.

 ViaCyte has the potential to overcome these limitations with advanced engineering of its proprietary PEC-01™ pancreatic endoderm cell product and its proprietary encapsulation medical device (Encaptra® drug delivery system).

 Starting with a single human embryonic stem cell line, ViaCyte can manufacture (PEC-01) pancreatic endoderm cells, representing an unlimited supply of beta cell precursors.
 Once implanted under the skin of a patient with diabetes, PEC-01 cells are designed to mature into functional insulin-producing islet cells.
 Learn more »